piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 This programs plot the Z<sup>2</sup> and the EF statistics variation with a range of frequencies to search the correct frequency.

+If the highest best frequency found has a small statistic values, the program ask if you want to search a better frequency by doubling the frequency range (this aspect depends on how exact is the inserted period value).

 ##  XMM_pulse_profile.py / NuSTAR_pulse_profile.py

 Chooses photons by energy ranges and plot their pulse profiles using pulse_profile.py.